Songs & Playing

 Step 3: Move the capo up one fret at a time

-Each fret raises the key by one semitone (one half step).
+Each fret raises the key by one semitone (one half step), the smallest interval used in Western music and the same unit that separates every adjacent pair of frets on the neck.
 Move the capo up one fret, play the same chord shapes, and sing again.
 Keep going until the melody sits in a range where your voice sounds comfortable and full.

 If you need a lower key instead of higher, you have two options: use a different set of chord shapes that puts the song in a lower key (sometimes listed as an alternate version online), or tune your guitar down a half step and use the capo to fine-tune from there.